aqkhan070/expert-test/README.md

 Lead data received from the frontend was not being persisted to the database, resulting in missing records.

 **Solution**
-A new function was created to store incoming leads in the database, ensuring all data (including `industry`) is saved correctly.
+A new lines of code written to store incoming leads in the database, ensuring all data (including `industry`) is saved correctly.

 ```ts
 import { db } from '../lib/db';